-1. Depositories of Public Funds and Public Investments 1-1 2.
-Conflicts of Interest 2-1 3.
-Contracting - Bid Laws 3-1 4.
-Claims and Disbursements 4-1 5.
-Examples of Independent Auditor's Reports 5-1 Minnesota Legal Compliance - Other Political Subdivisions (Not subject to UFARS) 5-3 - Other Political Subdivisions (Not subject to UFARS) - GASB 5-4 - Other Political Subdivisions (subject to UFARS) 5-5 Combined Report 5-6 6.
-Uniform Financial Accounting and Reporting Standards (UFARS) 6-1 7.
-Other Political Subdivision Miscellaneous Provisions 7-1 8.
+Page

+Intro duction i

+1. Depositories of Public Funds and Public Investments 1-1

+2. Conflicts of Interest 2-1

+3. Contracting - Bid Laws 3-1

+4. Claims and Disbursements 4-1

+5. Examples of Independent Auditor's Reports 5-1

+Minnesota Legal Compliance

+- Other Political Subdivisions (Not subject to UFARS) 5-2

+- Other Political Subdivisions (Not subject to UFARS) - Government

+Auditing Standards 5-4

+- Other Political Subdivisions (Subject to UFARS) - Government

+Auditing Standards 5-6

+Combined Report

+Report on Internal Control Over Financial Reporting and

+on Compliance and Other Matters Based on an Audit of

+Financial Statements Performed in Accordance with

+Government Auditing Standards 5-8

+6. Uniform Financial Accounting and Reporting Standards (UFARS) 6-1

+0. 7.
+Other Political Subdivision Miscellaneous Provisions 7-1

+7. 8.
 Tax Increment Financing 8-1

+0. Tux motomont i manong 01